 - Among the Active Group, only 9% made one or more visits to the nursing station, while 56% of the Placebo group and 48% of the Usual Care Group visited the nursing station.

 Incorporating massage into a substance abuse program is advantageous in all of the stages of quitting an addiction: withdrawal, detoxification and abstinence.
 The physical, emotional and spiritual components of recovery all can be directly benefited by the healing power of therapeutic touch.
-We are partnered with a wonderful company named SoBe Well that promotes massage therapy for pain, relaxation, inner peace, anxiety and wellbeing.
+Our masseuses are specially trained to use massage therapy for pain, relaxation, inner peace, anxiety and wellbeing.

 Massage Therapy Research

 - In 1998, the Touch Research Institute published the findings that a regular massage regimen produced long-term results of increasing dopamine levels.
 The fact that massage naturally increases dopamine levels, and decreases cortisol levels makes it a perfect addition to a standard detoxification program.